 Chicago.
 Built in 2013.

 And if the Dundee TOD plan must go modern box, how about hiring Jeff Day of Min Day?
 I love his Blue Barn Theatre design with attached Boxcar 10—a combination of ground-floor Via Farina restaurant and 3 loft-apartments apartments.
 He has a sensitive eye and grasp on contemporary building that we do not often see in Omaha.
-His boxes are rich with dignity and respect to the dweller.
-Seen below or found in person at 1106 South 10th Street.
+His boxes are rich with dignity and respect for the dweller.
+Seen below or found in person at 1106 South 10th Street. **Update August 22, 2020** A kind correction from William DeRoin: Jeff Day’s firm is now called Actual Architecture. https://www.actual.ac/

 Another project of Min Day is this Dwell Magazine Lake Okoboji home.
 Scale, windows, depth…glorious success.